goldinvo/goldinvo.github.io/src/content/blog/ugly-tapestry.md

 ---
-title: 'Ugly Tapestry'
-type: 'short'
-description: "An abominable mishmash of projects I didn't care for anymore."
+description: An abominable mishmash of projects I didn't care for anymore.
+featuredImage: '@assets/2022-02-15-abomination.jpg'
+images:
+- '@assets/2022-02-15-abomination.jpg'
 pubDate: '2022-02-15'
-featuredImage: '/2022-02-15/abomination.jpg'
-images:
-- /2022-02-15/abomination.jpg
+title: Ugly Tapestry
+type: short
 ---
 An abominable mishmash of projects I didn't care for anymore.
 It started out as a panel for a woven picnic blanket.
 I gave up and started stuffing it with